 If you’ve never created a budget before, you’ve likely found yourself making money mistakes.
 Tracking your spending each month would inevitably become a burden, and you’re technically keeping up with your bills anyway.
 So, what’s the point?

 Failing to have a plan for your spending is leaving you in a precarious position.
 Without a budget, it’s too easy to waste money, rack up debt, and wind up in a suboptimal financial position.

-Which money mishaps can a budget help you avoid?
+Which money mistakes can a budget help you avoid?
 Here are the main financial problems you can skip over if you start budgeting your money every month.

 #1: Living Beyond Your Means

-One of the first money mishaps budgeting corrects is living beyond one’s means.
+One of the first money mistakes budgeting corrects is living beyond one’s means.
 This fact has been proven over and over again through formal studies and anecdotes.
-A 2019 Bankrate study showed that nearly one-third of U.S. adults don’t have any emergency savings and that one in four have a “rainy day fund” but not enough savings to cover three months’ worth of living expenses.
+A 2019 Bankrate study showed that nearly one-third of U.S. adults don’t have any emergency savings and that one in four has a “rainy day fund” but not enough savings to cover three months’ worth of living expenses.

 Figures like these are the result of various levels of poverty, but even people with excellent incomes also struggle.
 Nielson data from the last decade shows that one in every four families making $150,000+ per year lives paycheck-to-paycheck.
 For families with incomes between $50,000 and $100,000, on the other hand, that figure increases to one in three.

 How does budgeting force you to correct the common problem of overspending?
 With a spending plan, you’re forced to look at your income and how it compares to your regular monthly expenses.
 As you track your spending throughout the month, areas you’re spending too much money in will also become crystal clear.

 A budget helps you set limits on your spending in discretionary categories such as groceries, dining out, and entertainment.
 These limits are created based on the amount of money you have to budget with.
 As a result, you become more cognizant of how much you earn and what you can afford.